arxve/scribble/README.md

- # Note Taking App
+ # scribble

 This is a simple note taking app written in Python.
 It allows users to add, view and clear notes.

 ## How to Use

-To use the app, simply run the `main.py` file.
+To use the app, simply run `python scribble.py`.
 You will be presented with a menu of options:

 ```
 1. Add a note